Collaboratively Self-supervised Video Representation Learning for Action Recognition: Related Work

-Generative adversarial networks (GAN) \cite{goodfellow2020generative} usually consist of two encoder-decoder architecture networks: a generator producing fake data and a discriminator distinguishing between fake and real data.
+Over the past years, many efforts are devoted to video generation, which can be generally categorized into three groups: Generative Adversarial Networks (GAN) \cite{goodfellow2020generative}, Variational Autoencoders (VAE) \cite{kingma2013vae} and Diffusion Models \cite{ho2020diffusion}.
+Generative adversarial network (GAN) \cite{goodfellow2020generative} is initially used to generate high-fidelity samples that matched the data distribution.
+Some work\cite{pan2021videomoco,lin2024tsgan} also employed it as a pretext task for video representation learning.
+GANs usually consist of two encoder-decoder architecture networks: a generator producing fake data and a discriminator distinguishing between fake and real data.
 However, the inherent randomness of GAN output makes it difficult to control the generated data.
 To address this issue, Conditional GANs (CGAN) \cite{mirza2014conditional} are proposed for incorporating input conditions such as class labels to regulate the synthetic outputs.
 Recently, more efforts are devoted to video generation tasks.
 TGAN v2\cite{saito2020tganv2} is a video generation network that can efficiently generate realistic videos.
-Some works \cite{liang2017dual,ghadekar2023semi} prove the feasibility of learning video representation from generative learning methods.
-We believe the process of generating diverse samples utilizing GANs can better capture human motion and learn representations which benefit the action understanding tasks.
-In CSVR, we employ 1D-CNN-based CGAN in pose prediction branch and R3D-based TGAN v2 in video generating branch.
-To enhance the stability and efficiency of our training process, we also adopt the gradient penalty from WGAN-GP \cite{gulrajani2017improved} and the parameter update strategy from OSGANs \cite{shen2021osgan}.
-These carefully-designed objectives help our method efficiently generate more accurate and diverse samples, thus improve the quality of learned dynamic motion representations.
+Some works \cite{pan2021videomoco,liang2017dual,ghadekar2023semi,lin2024tsgan} prove the feasibility of learning video representation from generative learning methods.
+VideoMoCo\cite{pan2021videomoco} is the first work to use GANs for video representation learning.
+It reconstructs the foreground and background of videos separately using two GANs and applies the encoder of generator to action recognition downstream tasks.
+TS-GAN\cite{lin2024tsgan} employs a spatio-temporal two-stream GAN network to reconstruct keyframes and optical flow information, leveraging the learned features in downstream tasks.
+Unfortunately, both approaches underperformed across multiple datasets.
+Although these methods using GANs can effectively reconstruct video dynamics, their features do not perform well in downstream classification tasks.